ibm-cloud-architecture/refarch-eda/README.md

 ## Extended Architecture

-The Event Driven Reference Architecture provides the framework to support event driven applications and solutions, the extended architecture provides the connections for:
+The event-driven reference architecture provides the framework to support event-driven applications and solutions.
+The extended architecture provides the connections for:

   * Integration with legacy apps and data resources
-  * Integration with Analytics/Machine learning to derive real time insights
+  * Integration with analytics or machine learning to derive real-time insights

-The architecture diagram below shows how these capabilities fit together to form an extended event driven architecture.
+The diagram below shows how these capabilities fit together to form an extended event-driven architecture.

 <img src="docs/hl-arch-extended.png" width="1024px">